 - Message Id: This message ID refers to the key in a referenced resource

-- Notice Event: Notice an event to write notification
+- Notice Event: Notice an event to write a notification

-- Notice Type: Notice type of rule when it is failed (Information/ Warning/ Error/ Fatal)
+- Notice Type: Notice the type of rule when it is failed (Information/ Warning/ Error/ Fatal)

-- Tag: A tag attached to this rule.
+- Tag: A tag that is attached to this rule.
 This tag will be sent to the notification center

-- Use Agenda: DOes validation pushes the consequences (actions) to Agenda?
+- Use Agenda: Does validation push the consequences (actions) to Agenda?
 If so true, otherwise false.

 - Types Definition: List of Types and Functions

 - Variable Definition: List of input and output parameters

 The toolbox has the following items.

 At the top menu, you can see the following items.